Architecting Your Cloud Infrastructure for Failure (and Resilience)

 Replication is not the same as backup

 Cloud service providers make systems highly available, more accessible to implement and more affordable than on-premise infrastructure.
-This cloud service provider capability for highly resilient systems in the face of a myriad of failures can provide organisations with a false sense of protection within their enterprise against ransomware or other forms of data corruption, such as an unexpected application error.
+This cloud service provider capability for highly resilient systems in the face of a myriad of failures can provide organizations with a false sense of protection within their enterprise against ransomware or other forms of data corruption, such as an unexpected application error.

 Since such an event impacts the integrity of data but not of system availability, backups of known good data remain critical, as the replicated data in a highly available system will also have corrupted data.